-When non-conformance with the Definition of Internal Auditing, the Code of Ethics or the Standards impacts the overall scope or operation of the internal audit activity, the chief audit executive must disclose the non-conformance and the impact to senior management and the board.
+When non-conformance with the Code of Ethics or the Standards impacts the overall scope or operation of the internal audit activity, the chief audit executive must disclose the non-conformance and the impact to senior management and the board.

-Instances of non-conformance must be reported to the board.
-More significant deviations must be considered for inclusion in the governance statement.
+Such non-conformances must be highlighted by the chief audit executive to be considered for inclusion in the governance statement.